 Under David’s leadership, in 2018 the University of Toronto completed its Boundless campaign—at the time, the largest fundraising campaign in Canadian history—with $2.64 billion raised from more than 104,000 unique donors, while more than tripling alumni engagement.

-David Palmer is a Senior Fellow of Massey College, an executive committee member of the National Council of Foundation Executives, a director of the Earth Rangers Foundation, and (until June 30, 2021) a Trustee of the Council for Advancement and Support of Education (CASE).
+David Palmer is a Senior Fellow of Massey College, an executive committee member of the National Council of Foundation Executives and a director of the Earth Rangers Foundation.
 He earned his Master of Fine Arts in musicology from Princeton University and began his career as a Lecturer in the Faculty of Music at the University of Western Ontario, his undergraduate alma mater.

 David was recognized in 2011 with the Outstanding Fundraising Professional Award by the Association of Fundraising Professionals.
 In 2016 he was recognized with the Outstanding Achievement Award by the Canadian Council for the Advancement of Education.

-The University of Toronto is a member of AAU, CASE 50, and the Advancement Leadership Forum.
-The University of Toronto is consistently ranked among the top universities in the world: 18th overall—U.S. News & World Report 2020; 18th overall—Times Higher Education World University Rankings 2020; 3rd in research output in sciences and 1st among public universities—N.T.U.
-2020; 5th in clinical medicine—U.S. News & World Report 2020; 8th worldwide for Global Employability of Graduates—T.H.E.
-2020.
+The University of Toronto is Canada’s largest university, with 95,000 students on three campuses, 23,000 faculty, staff and librarians, and 640,000 alumni in more than 190 countries.
+U of T a member of AAU, CASE 50, and the Advancement Leadership Forum.
+It is consistently ranked among the world’s top universities: 1st in Canada and 18th globally—Times Higher Education World University Rankings 2022; 3rd in research output in sciences and 1st among public universities—N.T.U.
+2021; 5th in clinical medicine—U.S. News & World Report 2022; 12th worldwide for Global Employability of Graduates—T.H.E.
+2021.